Fanny Hill

 The book exemplifies the use of euphemism.
-The text has no "dirty words" or explicit scientific terms for body parts, but uses many literary devices to describe genitalia.
-For example, the vagina is sometimes referred to as "the nethermouth", which is also an example of psychological displacement.
+The text has no swearing or explicit scientific terms for body parts, but uses many literary devices to describe genitalia.
+For example, the vagina is sometimes referred to as "the nethermouth".

 A critical edition by Peter Sabor includes a bibliography and explanatory notes.
 The collection Launching "Fanny Hill" contains several essays on the historical, social and economic themes underlying the novel.